 - Player empowerment during the game.
 Players were given a lot of control over what happened to them, which manifested primarily in two ways.

-One, the magic system was subject-determined, meaning the subject of a spell or curse or potion got to decide how a spell affected them (which includes deciding the spell fails and nothing happened.)
+One, the magic system was subject-determined, meaning the subject of a spell or curse or potion got to decide how a spell affected them (which included deciding the spell fails and nothing happened.)
 You can watch youtube videos, such as this one, explaining how the system worked.

 The spell casting system worked very well when used one-on-one where there was nothing at stake on the outcome.
 Practice duels in Combat class was a ton of fun.
 But it fell apart in groups or when there was something at stake on the outcome.
 For example, at the end of Combat class, the teacher declared a free-for-all exercise, with 20 House Points at stake.
 Students really wanted the House Points, so they were less inclined to lose, and having lots of people trying to get spells off as fast as possible , predictably, made it hard to understand.